WoundedPixels/learning-modern-javascript-book/chapter1.md

   employed: true,
   siblings: [joe, fred],
 };
 ```

+Pretty much any idea you can dream up can be captured in JavaScript.
+As you add complexity please consider the future readers, including your future self.
+Names matter!

 ## Holding Data (More of the Story)
 At the top of this chapter we blithely started using const with no explanation or justification.
 No we know enough to dig a little deeper.